 Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse, and regret.

-But for the engineers reading this, I realize you may need more concrete examples of behaviors that lead to trusting relationships.
+Some of you may need more concrete examples of behaviors that lead to trusting relationships.
 Here are some: